docQodly/docs/docs/studio/pageLoaders/components/image.md

 :::tip
-Alternatively, you can establish the connection by dragging and dropping an image datasource onto the Page, which will automatically add an Image component with the datasource bound to it.
+Alternatively, you can establish the connection by dragging and dropping an image qodlysource onto the Page, which will automatically add an Image component with the qodlysource bound to it.
 :::